joynatalie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Display the content of the etc/passwd file.
 3. Display the contents of etc/passwd and etc/hosts.
 4. Display the laast ten lines of etc/passwd.
+5. Displays the first ten lines of etc/passwd.